confluentmedical/nitinol-design-concepts/125-volumetric-analysis/README.md

 for a new file name.
 The "-overwrite yes" option will override this protection.
 All other parameters are mandatory.

-Field output requests must include strain, stress, state dependant variables, and integration point volume:
+Field output requests must include strain, stress, state dependent variables, and integration point volume:
 LE, S, SDV, IVOL